 Purpose: To lead the rural and remote health agenda in education and research by advocating for UDRHs that work in partnership with communities, health organisations and tertiary institutions to increase and enhance the rural and remote health workforce.

-- ARHEN has made a submission to the Australian Government’s consultation paper, Rural Allied Health Quality, Access and Distribution, Options for Commonwealth Government Policy Reform and Investment.
-The consultation is being undertaken by the National Rural Health Commissioner.
+- ARHEN made a submission to the recent Australian Government consultation, Rural Allied Health Quality, Access and Distribution, Options for Commonwealth Government Policy Reform and Investment.
+The consultation was undertaken by the National Rural Health Commissioner.

-- ARHEN is participating in a review of the Commonwealth Government’s Rural Health Multidisciplinary Training Program which funds UDRHs.
+- ARHEN is participating in a review of the Australian Government’s Rural Health Multidisciplinary Training Program which funds UDRHs.

-- The next ARHEN Board meeting will be held in February 2020.
+- The next ARHEN Board meeting will be held in Alice Springs, NT, in May 2020.

 University Departments of Rural Health

 What do UDRHs do?